mesosphere/marathon/docs/docs/artifact-store.md

 # Artifact Store

-Deployments inside a distributed system need a location, where application specific resources can be found.
-In Marathon we call this place the artifact store.
+Deployments inside a distributed system need a location where application-specific resources can be found.
+In Marathon, we call this place the artifact store.

 ## Usage

-The use of the Marathon Artifact Store functionality is completely optional.
-All functionality and goals can be accomplished manually as well.
-Marathon tries to simplify several use cases.
+Use of the Marathon artifact store is completely optional: you can create all of the artifact atore functionality manually as well.
+The Marathon artifact store simplifies several use cases.

 ## Artifact Store Backend

-Marathon supports different storage system, that can be used as artifact store.
+Marathon supports several different storage system backends for the artifact store.

-The type of the artifact store is configured via the command line.
-Example: start with --artifact_store hdfs://localhost:54310/path/to/store to use Hadoop DFS as artifact storage backend.
+You can specify the storage system backend on the command line.
+To use Hadoop DFS, for example, use the following command line flag:

+ --artifact_store hdfs://localhost:54310/path/to/store

-## Artifact REST endpoint
+## Artifact REST Endpoint

-There is a special endpoint to access and manipulate the artifacts in the artifact store.
-The URL's of the created artifacts can be used as URI's of an application definition.
+A special endpoint enables you to access and manipulate the artifacts in the artifact store.
+The URLs of the created artifacts can be used as URIs of an application definition.

+See the [REST API documentation](http://mesosphere.github.io/marathon/docs/generated/api.html#v2_artifacts) for more information.

-### Upload an artifact to the artifact store
+### Upload an Artifact to the Artifact Store

-Upload an artifact to the artifact store.
-A multipart form upload request has to be performed.
+To upload an artifact to the artifact stopre, you must perform a multipart form upload request.
 The form parameter name has to be ```file```.
-The filename used in the artifact store, is the same as given by the form parameter.
+The filename in the artifact store will be the same one you provide in the form parameter.

-The response holds the URL of the artifact in the artifact store in the Location Header.
+The location header of the response will contain the URL of the artifact in the artifact store.

 **Request:**

 ```
 http
 POST /v2/artifacts HTTP/1.1